eligrey/mutaprophylaxis/README.md

 Mutaprophylaxis Enhanced Security Edition (ESE) is a version of Mutaprophylaxis that is impossible to circumvent.
 [Download Mutaprophylaxis ESE][3] and follow the instructions in the file, if you want extra security.
+Make sure to only include the ESE script directly after the nodes you wish to protect, so you can reference the nodes in your code right away.

 API